 That’s why thinking about mindful cooking strategies is interesting to me.
 What can we do to protect the joy and creativity of cooking, while making sure we don’t rush through the process?

-Let’s explore mindful cooking and cooking meditation, and walk through specific strategies you can use to create a more mindful cooking experience.
+Let’s explore what cooking with intention looks like, and walk through specific strategies you can use to create a more conscious cooking experience.

 The philosophy of cooking meditation